youngjeong46/OpenAIImageGenerator/README.md

 - [Node](https://nodejs.org/en/), version v16.16 or later.
 - [NPM](https://www.npmjs.com/) package manager, version 8.11 or later.
 - An IDE for building the application such as [Visual Studio](https://visualstudio.microsoft.com/)
+- An [account with OpenAI](https://beta.openai.com/signup) to use their API service.
+You can get a free account for personal use (with limited API calls).
-- An OpenAPI API Key is required to access the API needed for image generation.
-Store it under `.env` file in the format provided under `.env.example` (assigned under `OPENAPI_API_KEY` variable)
+- An [OpenAI API Key](https://beta.openai.com/account/api-keys) is required to access the API needed for image generation.
+Store it under `.env` file in the format provided under `.env.example` (assigned under `OPENAI_API_KEY` variable)

 ## Running Locally (using npm)